manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 ...which builds on different network building sets.
 ┌───────────────────────────────────────┐
 │                                       │
-│ Ethernet, ATM, IEEE 802.11...         │
+│ Ethernet, ATM, IEEE 802.11 (Wi-Fi)... │
 │                                       │
 └───────────────────────────────────────┘
 ```

-Which is another way to say that you browser uses Internet technology like IP and TCP, which allows it to send and receive data over network technology like Ethernet or ATM, to talk to a web server using the HTTP protocol, enabling the browser to request and download the collection of HTML, CSS and JavaScript (and other assets like images, audio files, or video files) that make up the web page which appears in your browser window.
+Which is another way to say that your browser uses Internet technology like IP and TCP, which allows it to send and receive data over network technology like Ethernet or ATM, to talk to a web server using the HTTP protocol, enabling the browser to request and download the collection of HTML, CSS and JavaScript (and other assets like images, audio files, or video files) that make up the web page which appears in your browser window.

 Ok, but how does that look in practice?